Secret Agent (video game): Release and legacy

-It was intended for release on October 1, 1991 but was delayed and ended up by being released exactly four months later.
+Secret Agent was intended for release on October 1, 1991, but was delayed and ended up by being released exactly four months later.
 GOG.com released an emulated version for Windows and Mac OS X in 2013.
-A high-definition remaster was released on June 30, 2021 for Windows and Linux by Emberheart Games with Apogee Entertainment, the new name for Apogee, publishing.
+A high-definition remaster was released on June 30, 2021, for Windows and Linux by Emberheart Games with Apogee Entertainment, the new name for Apogee, as publisher.
 The game adds a fourth mission to the existing three.
 It also adds Steam Workshop support, online leaderboards and a new soundtrack.